 When choosing a campsite, one of the things to look for is standing dead trees.
 DO NOT camp within reach of dead trees in case a sudden fast wind comes along and decides to take it down.
 A 60 foot pine missed me by 4 feet during a microburst wind storm.
 A rude awakening at one o'clock in the morning.

-In bear country, burn all open food cans and other food containers not washed and store.
+In bear country, burn all open food cans and other food containers not washed and stored.
 Bears will be attracted even by dog food cans.
 Burying cans and other garbage won't keep bears away and is NOT considered good camping etiquette.
 Burn it out, then pack it out.

 Keep at least 6 feet of ground cleared around camp fires.
 Keep a shovel handy as well as a bucket of water with a couple of large rags soaking in it dedicated to fire fighting and standing by.